Ilya Kabakov: Exhibitions and collectors

 Following Mikhail Chemiakin's 1995 show, Ilya Kabakov had one of the first major solo exhibitions of a living Russian artist at the new State Hermitage Museum in St. Petersburg in 2004.

-His works are included in the collections of the Zimmerli Art Museum, the Centre Pompidou (Beaubourg), Museum of Modern Art, Guggenheim, The Hermitage, Tretjakov Gallery (Moscow), Norway Museum Of Contemporary Art, the Kolodzei Art Foundation and museums in Columbus, Ohio, Frankfurt, and Köln, etc.
+His works are included in the collections of the Zimmerli Art Museum, the Centre Pompidou, Museum of Modern Art, Guggenheim Museum, The Hermitage, Tretjakov Gallery, Norway Museum Of Contemporary Art, the Kolodzei Art Foundation and various international institutions.

-In 2017 the Tate Modern in London exhibited Ilya and Emilia Kabakov: Not Everyone Will Be Taken Into the Future and the Hirshhorn Museum in Washington, D.C. set up an exhibition Ilya and Emilia Kabakov: The Utopian Projects.
+In 2017, the Tate Modern in London exhibited Ilya and Emilia Kabakov: Not Everyone Will Be Taken Into the Future and the Hirshhorn Museum in Washington, D.C. set up an exhibition Ilya and Emilia Kabakov: The Utopian Projects.

 National Museum of Norway (Norway) has "Søppelmannen" ['the garbage man'] on permanent display.